emqx/cloud-docs/en_US/create/dedicated.md

 - **Address**: The IP address.
 - **Ports**: `1883` (mqtt) and `8083` (ws) are enabled by default.
 You can configure TLS/SSL to enable `8883` (mqtts) and `8084` (wss) ports.
-- **Ports Management**: Allows you to open or close an individual port separately.
+- **Ports Management**: Allows you to disable or enable an individual port separately.

 Check out the [Connection guide](../deployments/port_guide_dedicated.md) to learn more.